rudolfstepan/ThreadSafeHelper/README.md

-# Thread-Safe and Timed Execution Source Code Generator
+# Thread-Safe, Timed Execution, Caching, Retry, Fallback Logic Source Code Generator

 This project provides a set of C# attributes and a source code generator to simplify the implementation of thread-safe methods and methods that are regularly executed by a timer.
 The generator automatically handles synchronization, single execution, debouncing, and read-write locking.